No matter how eager you are to break into the property market, you shouldn’t dive right in.

-You’re likely to qualify for an investment loan as long as you can meet the following basic requirements:
+You’ll have a better chance at qualifying for an investment loan as long as you can meet the following requirements:

 - Sufficient deposit: Currently, it’s tougher to borrow more than 80% of the property value than it was in past years.
 This means you’ll need a 20% deposit in most cases.
 If you want to borrow more, you may also need to show that you have equity in other properties.
 There are no deposit investment loan options available if you don’t have a sufficient deposit.

 - Genuine savings: Most lenders may want you to have saved or accumulated a certain amount of cash as deposit in a bank account for at least 3 months.
 This is to show that you’ve saved the money yourself and you can manage your finances.

 - Clean credit history: Most lenders may want you to have a clean credit history and a good credit rating.

 - Strong income and stable employment: Lenders will generally require you to show that you have a strong income and stable employment.
 This helps you prove that you can afford the mortgage.
 However, if you’re a professional investor who earns solely through investment and you don’t have a job, you’ll need to provide your bank statements or tax returns to prove your income.